Air Force vs. Wyoming NCAA Football Odds, Plays and Insights | October 9, 2021

 Air Force vs. Wyoming College Football Odds, Plays and Insights

-Oddsmakers give the Air Force Falcons (4-1, 0-0 MWC) the edge when they host the Wyoming Cowboys (4-0, 0-0 MWC) on Saturday, October 9, 2021 in a matchup between MWC rivals at Falcon Stadium.
+MWC opponents square off when the Air Force Falcons (4-1, 0-0 MWC) host the Wyoming Cowboys (4-0, 0-0 MWC) on Saturday, October 9, 2021 at Falcon Stadium.
 Air Force is favored by 5 points.
-The game has an over/under of 46.5 points.
+The over/under is set at 46.5 points for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.